nebari-dev/nebari/CONTRIBUTING.md

-# Contributing to QHub
+# Contributing to Nebari

-:sparkles: :raised_hands: Welcome to the QHub repository! :sparkles: :raised_hands:
+:sparkles: :raised_hands: Welcome to the Nebari repository! :sparkles: :raised_hands:

 Everyone is welcome to contribute, and we value everybody's contribution.
 Code is not the only way to help the community.
 Your choices aren't limited to programming; as you can see below, there are many areas where we need **your** help.
 Answering questions, helping others, reaching out and improving the documentation is immensely valuable to the community.